avees/Australian-Bushfires-Visualised/README.md

 Place all VIC data (ward boundaries and fire history) files within `/data/VIC/`, and all NSW data files within `/data/NSW/`.

+## Producing Visualisations

+After obtaining the datasets and placing them in the specified directories, simply execute the script for the desired state.
+E.g. Run `gen_visualisation_VIC.py` to produce a visualisation of VIC Bushfire History in a video format, as well as the utilised images within `/images/VIC_bushfire_images`.

 ## Authors